seuros/action_mcp/README.md

 ## Core Components

 ActionMCP provides three core abstractions to streamline MCP server development: **Prompt**, **Tool**, and **Resource**.
 These correspond to key MCP concepts and let you define what context or capabilities your server exposes to LLMs.
+ActionMCP require a Rails application to work.
+It is not meant to be used in a standalone Ruby application.

 Below is an overview of each component and how you might use it:

 ### Configuration